thorian93/ansible-role-upgrade/CONTRIBUTING.md

 ## Coding conventions

 Start reading the code and you'll get the hang of it quite quickly.
 I try to stick to Ansible and YAML conventions to the best of my knowledge.
+I do appreciate if you use `yamllint` and `ansible-lint` to ensure proper linting.
+My repository contains configuration files for that.
 Additionally I keep the code clean and readable by following some simple guidelines:

   * Task names are enclosed by double quotation marks (`""`) and end with a period (`.`)
   * Truthy values are enclosed by single  quotation marks (`''`)